Why should you apply for a PR Visa?

 What are the documents I must have to migrate?

 Here are some of the documents that are important for the PR process:

 - Document of qualification

 - Proof of funds settled

-Different countries stipulate specific documentation during the PR process.
-Few countries need Police Clearance Certificates (PCC).
-In some cases, applicants may even have to undergo health examinations
+Different countries have stipulations for submitting specific documents during the PR visa process.
+Some countries require PCC (Police Clearance Certificates).
+In certain cases, you may even have to go through health examinations.

 What other information should I give in my application for migration?

 - Information on relatives/friends staying in the new country